-A grade of C- or better is required for ALL courses listed as Basic Requirements, Additional Requirements, and Elective Requirements submitted in fulfillment of the major in Mathematics.
-Students may not enroll in any course having prerequisites unless the minimum grade of C- has been earned in the prerequisites or unless special permission has been granted in writing by the Chair of the Mathematics Department.
+A grade of C- or better is required for ALL courses submitted in fulfillment of the major in Mathematics.
+Students may not enroll in any course having prerequisites unless the minimum grade of C- has been earned in the prerequisites or unless special permission has been granted in writing by the course instructor.
 Prerequisite courses may not be taken after successful completion of any subsequent course

-MATH 239 and MATH 324 are two required courses in which mathematical writing is emphasized and taught.
+MÅTH 239 and MÅTH 324 are two required courses in which mathematical writing is emphasized and taught.
 Writing opportunities (homework, quizzes, exams) will be graded for clear, precise exposition as well as for mathematical content.
 The department's writing requirement is satisfied by successfully completing both of these courses.